TanelPastarus/fujitsu/README.md

 * PUT `/extrafee/update` - update the delivery extra fee (based on weather) for a city

 ## Database
+The database can be accessed in `localhost:8080/h2-console`.
+The username is `sa` and password is `123`.

 There are 3 tables in the database:
 * `CITY_BASE_FEE` - contains the base fees for bike, car and scooter for each city